faw

 I'm definitely a bit sus'd to run OpenClaw specifically.
 Giving my private data/keys to 400K lines of vibe coded monster that is being actively attacked at scale is not very appealing at all.
 Already seeing reports of exposed instances, RCE vulnerabilities, supply chain poisoning, malicious or compromised skills in the registry, it feels like a complete wild west and a security nightmare.

 He's not wrong.
 One security researcher scanned popular OpenClaw skills and found a Spotify playlist organizer hunting for Social Security numbers, a Discord backup tool POSTing message history to an external endpoint, and roughly 15% of community skills containing malicious instructions.
-The same post noted 18,000+ OpenClaw instances currently exposed to the internet on the default port.
-Vercel now runs combined security audits on agent skills through Gen Agent Trust Hub, Socket, and Snyk.
-Some skills still score CRITICAL.
+The same post noted 18,000+ OpenClaw instances exposed to the internet on the default port.
+Vercel now runs combined security audits on agent skills through Gen Agent Trust Hub, Socket, and Snyk, though some skills still score CRITICAL.

-A poisoned SKILLS.md file instructs an agent to exfiltrate browser cookies and install a backdoor.
-The agent follows along because the instructions look like any other user task.
-MCP tool poisoning hides malicious prompts in tool metadata, invisible to the human but interpreted by the model.
-Palo Alto Networks researchers showed that attackers can hijack GitHub-integrated agents through malicious issues.
-The agent reads the issue, follows the embedded instructions, and leaks private repository data.
+A poisoned SKILLS.md file can instruct an agent to exfiltrate browser cookies and install a backdoor, and the agent follows along because the instructions look like any other user task.
+MCP tool poisoning hides malicious prompts in tool metadata that's invisible to the human but interpreted by the model.
+Palo Alto Networks researchers showed that attackers can hijack GitHub-integrated agents through malicious issues, where the agent reads the issue, follows the embedded instructions, and leaks private repository data.

-These models are new.
-Nobody has tested most of the ways they fail.
+These models are new, and nobody has tested most of the ways they fail.
 Every agent framework that ships with real-world access is another untested surface.

 Safety will follow the same arc as pentesting

-Security in early software was an afterthought.
-Breaches and lawsuits turned penetration testing into a multi-billion dollar industry.
-Agents are replaying that same arc, faster.
-Zero-trust solutions for AI agents barely exist.
-That will change when an agent nukes a production server or drains a bank account and the deployer realizes they never tested it.
+Security in early software was an afterthought, and it took breaches and lawsuits to turn penetration testing into a multi-billion dollar industry.
+Agents are replaying that same arc, only faster.
+Zero-trust solutions for AI agents barely exist, but that will change when an agent nukes a production server or drains a bank account and the deployer realizes they never tested it.

 Five YC W26 companies in one batch

 Y Combinator's Winter 2026 batch funded five companies in this space.
 Polymath builds automated RL environment factories for frontier labs.
-Andon Labs creates behavioral benchmarks and co-published research with Anthropic (they ran an AI-operated vending machine in Anthropic's office for a month).
+Andon Labs builds behavioral benchmarks, co-published research with Anthropic, and ran an AI-operated vending machine in Anthropic's office for a month.
 ARC Prize Foundation, founded by Francois Chollet and Mike Knoop, runs $1M+ competitions measuring progress toward AGI.
 Traverse sells RL environments for non-deterministic work to frontier labs.
 Cascade builds safety tests that update themselves as agents change.

-All five work on simulation, reinforcement learning, or safety.
-All sell to AI labs or build for their own deployments.
-For-profit AI safety was hard to fund for years.
-The commercial case changed that: agents with real access need real testing, and the companies deploying them can't grade their own homework.
+All five work on simulation, RL, or safety, and all of them sell to AI labs or build for their own deployments.
+For-profit AI safety was hard to fund for years, but the commercial case changed that.
+Agents with real access need real testing, and the companies deploying them can't grade their own homework.

 The gap nobody fills

 Andon tests models for labs.
 Cascade monitors agents in production.
-Nobody independently tests your agent before you deploy it.
+But nobody independently tests your agent before you deploy it.

 That's the gap.
-Rideshare-Bench caught Claude chasing surge pricing through dangerous exhaustion and optimizing proxy metrics over real safety.
-A capability benchmark or a runtime log would miss these.
-They surface when an agent runs for days in a realistic environment with economic incentives and consequences.
+Rideshare-Bench caught Claude chasing surge pricing through exhaustion and optimizing for proxy metrics instead of safety.
+A capability benchmark or a runtime log would miss these patterns entirely, because they only surface when an agent runs for days in a realistic environment with economic incentives and consequences.

 I'm building Ocarina Labs to fill that gap: independent pre-deployment safety testing for AI agents.
-Describe a scenario in plain language, Quaver generates the full behavioral test suite, your agent runs through it, you get a private failure report.
+You describe a scenario in plain language, Quaver generates the full behavioral test suite, your agent runs through it, and you get a private failure report.
 Penetration testing for AI agents.

-The next step is running Rideshare-Bench and two to three new benchmarks across frontier and non-frontier models, then publishing the results as a public Agent Safety Index.
+Next: run Rideshare-Bench and two to three new benchmarks across frontier and non-frontier models, then publish the results as a public Agent Safety Index.
 Agents already have production database access, payment credentials, and root shells.
 The only question is whether safety testing catches up before something breaks badly enough to make the news.

 Links and feedback

 Built as a BlueDot Technical AI Safety project sprint deliverable.
-I'd appreciate feedback, criticism, or ideas for benchmarks worth building.
+Feedback, criticism, and benchmark ideas welcome.
 If you're working on AI safety evals and the boilerplate problem resonates, try Quaver and tell me what breaks.